-10. INVOLVEMENT WITH STRUCTURED ENTITIES
+9. INVOLVEMENT WITH STRUCTURED ENTITIES

-The Fund's investments are held primarily through 1 pooled fund portfolio (as per assignment agreement outlined in note 9), 11 intermediary holding corporations, 1 limited partnership with 100% ownership interest and 1 limited partnership with an 80% ownership interest, all of which are structured entities.
+The Fund's money market investments are held primarily through a pooled fund portfolio which is considered a structured entity.
 Structured entities are entities that have been designed so that voting or other similar rights are not the dominant factor in determining who controls the entity.
 These structured entities have been set up by bcIMC to manage tax and other risks that may arise in the course of administering the underlying investments.
-The carrying amount of these entities, approximately \$1,340,196 (2014 - \$875,101), is shown under Real Estate Investments in the Statement of Investments.
+The carrying amount of the investment in this entity, approximately \$10, is shown under Money Market Investments in the Schedule of Investments.
+The total net assets of this entity at December 31, 2016 was \$3,028,308.
+The carrying amount of the investments held in this entity represents the Fund's maximum exposure to loss.